The latest brochure of the Global Scientist and Engineers Program can be downloaded here.

 GSEP is a program for international students striving to be scientists and engineers with a global perspective in transdisciplinary fields (engineering science).
 Proficiency in the Japanese language is not required for admission as courses are taught in English.
 However, students are required to study introductory Japanese as part of this program, and they are encouraged to further familiarize themselves with the Japanese language as well as Japanese culture throughout the course of their studies.
 Students who successfully acquire advanced Japanese skills may take courses taught in Japanese as well.

-For 2018 enrollment, ten students will be awarded MEXT scholarship for four years.
+Eight students will be awarded MEXT scholarship for four years.
 These students will be exempted from paying the application, admission, and tuition fees.
 A few students without MEXT scholarships may also be admitted to this program.
 In this case, students may apply for other scholarships after their admission.

 Recipients of GSEP will belong to the Department of Transdisciplinary Science and Engineering which includes science, engineering, and management courses.
 GSEP is a transdisciplinary degree program not limited to any specific science or engineering field.
 Transdisciplinary knowledge is essential for scientists and engineers to solve real-world global problems, as well as acquire intercultural leadership skills and a future vision.
 Many of the core courses will be conducted through project-based learning or hands-on formats covering various fields of science and engineering.